-2022 will mark the sixth anniversary of DroneCamp, which was initially launched in 2016 by the UC Agriculture and Natural Resources at UC Davis.
+2023 will mark the seventh anniversary of DroneCamp, which was initially launched in 2017 by the UC Agriculture and Natural Resources.
 Over the years, DroneCamp has evolved into a multi-campus and industry collaborative intensive short course that provides comprehensive training on the use of drones for mapping and data collection.
 From 2016 – 2019 the 4 day workshop was held on the UCB, UCSD, and UCSC/CSUMB campuses, and in 2020 and 2021 the workshop was moved online due to COVID-19.
-Drone Camp 2022 will be returning to in-person training as conditions allow with the potential for some virtual opportunities.
-It is designed for a wide range of skill levels and interests, from complete beginners with little to no experience in drone technology, to intermediate users who want to learn more advanced data processing and analysis.
+Drone Camp 2022 returned to in-person training as conditions allow with the potential for some virtual opportunities.
+This event is designed for a wide range of skill levels and interests, from complete beginners with little to no experience in drone technology, to intermediate users who want to learn more advanced data processing and analysis.
 Instructors from the University of California and California State University systems will provide workshops and focus on the following topics: